SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

      --percentage (float)               # Percentage of AffectNet images used for finetunning the model [0,100] --weight_decay (float)             # L2 regularization method
-     --results_per_person (boolean)     # Display the results obtained per person identified in the dataset --pretrained_model_display (int)   # Selection of pretrained model used (1,2,3) --frame_rate (int)                 # Selects the sample rate of the input video or video captured by the webcam --display_mode (str)               # webcam/video.
+     --results_per_person (boolean)     # Display the results obtained per person identified in the dataset

+- --mode display
+     --pretrained_model_display (int)   # Selection of pretrained model used (1,2,3)
+     --frame_rate (int)                 # Selects the number of frames necessary to determine a valid emotion --display_mode (str)               # webcam/video.
 Selects input data from the model, emotions can be detected in real time via webcam or video input by the user.